willnorris/willnorris.com/src/_posts/2014-05-27-go-rest-apis-and-pointers.md

 ```

 When we created the new Repository, each of its fields were set to their [zero value][]: the empty string `""` for
 string types, and `false` for bool types.
-There is no notion in Go of a declared, but uninitialized, string or bool.
+There is no notion in Go of a declared but uninitialized variable.
 At the time of declaration, if an initial value is not assigned, then the variable is initialized to its zero value.
 Remember that, it will be important in a moment.